Aristote-code/subscription_app/docs/resend-integration.md

 ## Monitoring and Debugging

-- Check SendGrid dashboard for delivery stats and issues
+- Check Resend dashboard for delivery stats and issues
 - The application logs errors when sending emails fails
-- For local testing, check that SendGrid API key is valid and sender email is verified
+- For local testing, check that Resend API key is valid and sender email is verified